The breadcrumbs in Bootstrap 4

-For example, you have main category Electronics and Subcategory Smart-Phones.
+For example, you have a main category Electronics and Subcategory Smart-Phones.
 Within the smart phones, the product models with the brand name are created.
 If a user is on the product page then you may display the breadcrumb navigation like this:

 Electronics >> Smart Phones >> Phone product page